gregm123456/coyote_interactive/manager/README.md

 # Coyote System Manager

-This project is a utility application designed to manage and display various network and audio device statuses.
-It provides a user-friendly terminal interface to monitor VPN connections, wireless access points, wired network status, USB microphones, audio output devices, and the management of the `coyote.service`.
+This project is a utility application designed to manage and display various network, audio, and system information.
+It provides a user-friendly terminal interface to monitor VPN connections, wireless access points, wired network status, USB microphones, audio output devices, television transcripts, dialogue, and the management of the `coyote.service`.

 ## Features